leahfitch/wikid/docs/Usage.md

         README
         LICENSE

 That's what I said it would do plus there are some more files.
-The `js` and `css` directories are copied from the `wikid` source folder and `search-index.js` is the search index for your whole wiki.
-You can add your own styles and scripts too.
+The `js` and `css` directories are copied from the `wikid` source folder, `search-index.js` is the search index for your whole wiki and `toc.js` is a compact representation of the table of contents for the whole iwki.

-*wikid* is smart about paths inside links and `img` tags and stuff so you don't have to worry about it.
+*wikid* is smart about paths inside links and `img` tags and stuff so you don't have to worry about it too much.
+All paths that reference files int he wiki folders should be relative to the root wiki folder.
 If you have a link that works when you use the web server it will work in the static files too.

 ## Markdown flavor